Do you know an older Australian who has a thirst for knowledge, but is being held back because they don’t know how to use a computer or the Internet?

 Kiosks are located in places that seniors regularly visit or that provide existing services, such as community centers, retirement villages, libraries and community clubs.

 Over 250,000 of Australia’s seniors have benefited from the guidance and ongoing support provided in a friendly face-to-face environment by volunteer tutors, on topics such as how to email, surf-the-Internet, Skype and how to stay safe online.

-Broadband for Seniors is delivered by NEC Australia in partnership with U3A Online, Adult Learning Australia and Australian Seniors Computer Clubs Association.
+Broadband for Seniors is now delivered (after the previous contract with NEC expired) by Adult Learning Australia in partnership with U3A Online and the Australian Seniors Computer Club Association.